FAQ: Information for health professionals on pathogen-reduced platelets (PPPT)

 Pathogen-reduced platelets do not require irradiation, as leukocytes are inactivated by the pathogen inactivation process.
 However, if a pathogen-reduced platelet is irradiated in error, it may still be transfused as per manufacturer's recommendations.

-16. Can aliquots be obtained from a PPPT unit for transfusion?
+14. Can aliquots be obtained from a PPPT unit for transfusion?
 What is the minimal residual volume of a PPPT unit?
+Can PPPT units be volume reduced (centrifuged and supernatant removed)?

 No, untreated platelet components are less concentrated than PPPT.
 The final concentration of the PPPT component is approximately 1.4 times more concentrated than untreated pooled platelets.
 Please see Table 1.